Updated October 2022

-Climate change, pollution, and over-populated cities have become major issues, all across the globe.
-From the food we eat, to the clothes we wear, to the cars we drive, and the buildings we live in—sustainability is the new watch word.
+Climate change, pollution, and over-populated cities have become major issues all across the globe.
+From the food we eat, to the clothes we wear, to the cars we drive, to the buildings we live in—sustainability is the new watchword.

 Architectural sustainability is at the centre of this trend.
 From single homes to entire cities, we're constantly looking for ways to reduce emissions, lower energy consumption, and minimize environmental impact.

 Have a passion for architecture and design, and want to take part in the eco-friendly building revolution?
 There's never been a better time to launch a career in sustainable architecture.
 Here's why...

 Growing demand for sustainable, eco-friendly building in Canada